Ruth Dodsworth: Personal life

 Born in Worthing, West Sussex, Dodsworth graduated from university with a degree in communications, before studying postgraduate journalism at Cardiff University through an ITV-sponsored course.

 In August 2002, she married businessman Jonathan Wignall, who ran the Escape nightclub in Swansea and an annual dance music festival in the city.
 They met at the 'Escape into the Park' festival during filming of Dodsworth's HTV Wales series, The Night Before the Morning After, in 2001.
 Following a miscarriage, the couple had two children before moving from Swansea to Cowbridge in the Vale of Glamorgan in 2010.

-Dodsworth left Wignall in October 2019, after he called her over 150 times in a single day, and threatened to take his own life.
+Dodsworth left Wignall in October 2019, after he called her over 150 times in a single day, and threatened to take his own life as well as controlling her daily life.
 The following day, he was arrested on suspicion of harassment.
 Following his arrest, it later emerged Wignall had planted a tracker device on Dodsworth's car, linked to an app and a laptop computer.

 In March 2021, Wignall admitted a charge of coercive and controlling behaviour and stalking against Dodsworth over a nine-year period.
 Cardiff Crown Court heard Dodsworth had been left "frightened and broken" by his "verbally abusive and physically violent" behaviour.
 On one occasion, she was pushed by Wignall in front of family members, causing a fractured rib.

-He was jailed for three years and given a restraining order against contacting Dodsworth.
+He was jailed for three years for coercive and controlling behaviour and 9 months to run concurrently for stalking, and also given a lifetime restraining order against contacting Dodsworth or their children and banned from attending her place of work.

 Charity work

-Dodsworth is an ambassador for Cancer Research Wales and the Tŷ Hafan children's hospice in the Vale of Glamorgan.
+Dodsworth is an ambassador for Cancer Research Wales.

-She also took part in a charity trek across the Sahara desert in early 2016 and a trek along the Laugavegur trail in Iceland in September 2019.
+She also took part in a charity trek across the Sahara desert in early 2016.